Russian missile attack kills 7 in northern Ukrainian city as Zelenskyy visits NATO candidate Sweden | Law-Order

 - Country:

-Ukrainian President Volodymyr Zelenskyy travelled to Sweden on Saturday, his first visit to the country since Russia's full-scale invasion of Ukraine last year, while at home a missile strike in the center of a northern city killed seven people and wounded scores of others.
+Denmark and the Netherlands said Friday that the United States had given its approval for the countries to deliver U.S.-made F-16 fighter jets to Ukraine.

-The Swedish government said Zelenskyy will meet officials at Harpsund, the prime minister's official summertime residence, about 120 kilometers (75 miles) west of Stockholm.
-He will also meet Sweden's King Carl XVI Gustaf and Queen Silvia at a palace in the area.
+Sweden says it has provided 20 billion kronor (1.7 billion euros) in military support to Ukraine, including Archer artillery units, Leopard 2 tanks and CV90 armored vehicles.

-Sweden abandoned its longstanding policy of military nonalignment to support Ukraine with weapons and other aid in the war against Russia.
-The government says Sweden has provided 20 billion kronor (1.7 billion euros) in military support to Ukraine, including Archer artillery units, Leopard 2 tanks, CV-90 infantry fighting vehicles, grenade launchers, anti-tank weapons, mine clearing equipment and ammunition.
-Sweden also applied for NATO membership but is still waiting to join the alliance.
+Zelenskyy met with Kristersson and other Swedish officials at Harpsund, the prime minister's official summertime residence, about 120 kilometers (75 miles) west of Stockholm.
+He and first lady Olena Zelenska later met Sweden's King Carl XVI Gustaf and Queen Silvia at a palace in the area.

-As Zelenskyy arrived in Sweden, a Russian missile strike killed seven people and wounded 90 others in the city center of Chernihiv, the regional capital of the northern Ukrainian province of the same name, Interior Minister Ihor Klymenko said.
-A 6-year-old girl was among the dead, while the wounded included 12 children.
+Kristersson expressed his condolences to Zelenskyy for the attack in Chernihiv.
+He called the Russian missile strike an “act of brutality” which “only reinforces the need for us to stand with you in all your struggles.”
+In Russia, President Vladimir Putin visited top military officials in the city of Rostov-on-Don near the Ukrainian border.

 The Kremlin said that Putin listened to reports from Valery Gerasimov, the commander in charge of Moscow's operations in Ukraine, and other top military brass at the headquarters of Russia's Southern Military District.